beabutton/mod_5_challenge/README.md

 https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.boxplot.html
 https://github.com/jaysueno/pymaceuticals/blob/master/Pymaceuticals/Pymaceuticals_jay_v2_FINALSUBMISSION.ipynb

+Worked with Roxanne and LA through AskBCS for two different errors both of which were resolved.

 could NOT figure out how to get my ylabels working.
 I tried ax.set_ylabel from a number of sources online but they didn't work.
 Going to continue to try to troubleshoot but I understand it is missing.